Fraud Blocker

 Some of the most common include:

-• Police reports: Provides details about the accident, including officer observations.
+• Police reports.
+This provides details about the accident, including officer observations.

-• Witness statements: Testimonies from bystanders about what they saw.
+• Testimonies from bystanders about what they saw

-• Photos and videos: Visuals to help recreate the accident scene for those who were not there.
+• Photos and videos.
+This provides visuals to help recreate the accident scene for those who were not there.

-• Medical records: Documentation of your injuries to help establish the impact of the accident.
+• Documentation, such as medical records of your injuries, to help establish the impact of the accident

-• Expert testimony: Hiring an accident reconstructionist can help to analyze the scene and determine how the accident happened.
+• Professional testimony.
+Hiring an accident reconstructionist can help analyze the scene and determine how the accident happened.

 This evidence can determine the cause of the accident, and it can identify which party was at fault.